Updates (October 2025 to December 2025)

 View the Traceable policy in AWS WAF

-Click on TraceableRules.
-On the TraceableRules page, click on the name of the rule.
+Navigate to TraceableRules.
+On the TraceableRules page, click the Rule Name.
 All the rules that were enabled in Traceable are displayed here.
-Click on the rule to view the details.
+Click the Rule to view the details.

-You can also view the IP address by clicking on the Web ACLs or IP sets under AWS WAF.
+You can also view the IP addresses by clicking the Web ACLs or IP sets under AWS WAF.